Fifty Shades Darker (film): Plot

+Arriving home, she and Christian discover Leila has vandalized Ana's car.
+Scared, they leave and go to Christian's yacht where they spend the day boating.
 Christian tells Ana that his biological mother overdosed and died.
-He was alone with her body for three days before being taken to the hospital where Dr. Grace Trevelyan Grey worked; she cared for and later adopted the young boy.
-During the ball, Ana rebuffs Elena's demand that she leave Christian, warning Elena to stay away.
-Arriving home, she and Christian discover Leila has vandalized Ana's car.
+He was alone with her body for three days before being taken to the hospital where Dr. Grace Trevelyan-Grey worked; she cared for and later adopted the young boy.
+Back at work, Ana is told she must attend an expo in New York with Jack causing some tension between her and Christian when he tells her she shouldn't go.

 When Ana tells Jack she won't be attending the expo with him, he attempts to sexually assault her while they are alone at work, but she evades him and escapes.
 Christian exerts his influence to have Jack fired, and Ana is promoted to acting editor in his place.
 Christian asks Ana to move in with him and she agrees.

 At Ana's apartment, Leila, there waiting for her, threatens her with a gun.
 Christian and his driver/bodyguard, Jason Taylor, enter and Christian disarms Leila by becoming her dominant once more.
 Ana, deeply disturbed seeing his need to be dominant, leaves, returning several hours later to his apartment.
-Christian is furious at her unexpected absence, but Ana needs time to consider their relationship.
-He, distraught at the idea of Ana leaving him, submissively drops to his knees, confessing he is not a dominant, but a sadist who enjoys hurting women who look like his birth mother (like Ana).
+Christian is furious at her unexpected absence, but Ana says she needs time to consider their relationship.
+Distraught at the idea of Ana leaving him, he submissively drops to his knees, confessing he is not a dominant, but a sadist who enjoys hurting women who look like his birth mother (like Ana).
 He insists he wants to change.
-Christian later proposes, but Ana needs time to consider this before accepting.
+Christian later proposes, but Ana says she needs time to consider this before accepting.

 Christian leaves on a business trip, piloting his own helicopter.
 An engine failure occurs over Mt.
 St. Helens, forcing him to ditch the craft in a heavily forested area.
 A massive search and rescue ensues.
 As Ana fearfully awaits news, he arrives home safely.
 Ana, realizing how much she loves him, accepts his marriage proposal.
 At Christian's birthday, Elena accuses Ana of being a gold digger.
 Ana orders her to stop interfering.
 Christian overhears and dismissively tells Elena she taught him "how to fuck" while Ana taught him "how to love".
 Grace overhears the conversation and demands Elena leave for good; Christian also cuts all ties with her.
 Later that evening, Christian formally proposes to Ana, this time with a ring, and she accepts.
 As fireworks erupt in the sky, Jack Hyde watches the festivities from afar, silently swearing revenge against them.